E No Easy

 "E No Easy" is a 2009 song by P-Square featuring J. Martins, off the former's fourth studio album Danger.
-It was revived as a bilingual French/English song "Positif", by Matt Houston featuring P-Square in 2012, becoming a hit in France.
+The song later served as the basis for the 2012 French and English remake "Positif", recorded by Matt Houston featuring P-Square.
+After success of the French adaptation, the original "E No Easy" was also released finding some additional success in France in 2012.
+In 2011, French-Algerian rapper El Matador had also included a mix of "E No Easy" credited to "El Matador feat P-Square" in his mixtape release Escale sur la lune, adding French rap verses, raï influences and additional Spanish lyrics to the track.

-A French version using the music of "E No Easy" and retitled "Positif" became a big hit in France.
-And after success of the French adaptation, "E No Easy" was also released finding some additional success in France in 2012.
+Accolades

-In 2011, French-Algerian rapper El Matador had also included a mix of "E No Easy" credited to "El Matador feat P-Square" in his mixtape release Escale sur la lune. adding French rap verses, raï influences and additional Spanish lyrics to the track.
+The music video for "E No Easy" won Most Gifted Duo, Group, or Featuring at the 2010 Channel O Music Video Awards.
+It also received nominations for Best Cinematography at the 2010 SoundCity Music Video Awards and Best Video at the 2010 MTV Africa Music Awards.